Affiliate links on Android Authority may earn us a commission. Learn more.

 For social media posts

-We have all seen social media posts featuring video with audio.
+We have all seen social media posts featuring videos with audio.
 But sometimes video is not an attractive option, or even possible.
 Displaying a static photo of yourself or your location while an audio narration plays underneath is an effective social media post format.
 Travel posts, field reportage, and reunions are situations where video is sometimes not practical or wanted.
 For this application, we would recommend the ASR Voice Recorder.
 It can record in MP3 format, saving your phone’s memory, it supports Bluetooth devices like a headset mic, and its big red recording button makes it easy to use.
 You export the audio from ASR by accessing the recordings menu and sharing the file.

 For video production

 If you are shooting video with your phone, the camera will capture the audio for you.
-There are a few situations where you would want to be recording audio separate from the camera.
+There are a few situations where you would want to be recording audio separately from the camera.
 One is for backup audio, in case the camera’s audio doesn’t record, to avoid the need to reshoot.
 Another is if the camera’s position doesn’t allow for good audio recording (too close to a loud engine, for example).
-You can record dialogue from further away, and sync it with the video later.
+You can record dialogue from further away and sync it with the video later.
 Journalists might want to record a crowd’s reaction as their camera points the other way.
 For all these applications, try the Dolby On app.
 Its built-in noise reduction, equalizer, and other audio tools can make your recordings sound their best before they leave your phone.
 You can export to your phone or to cloud services, which creates another backup.

 For basic podcasts

-Your podcast can feature just yourself or multiple speakers, although with more than one speaker we would recommend an external mic that can capture all speakers, or multiple mics and a mixer that can output the mix to your Android device.
+Your podcast can feature just yourself or multiple speakers.
+Although with more than one speaker, we would recommend an external mic that can capture all speakers or multiple mics and a mixer that can output the mix to your Android device.
 If you are on your own with your phone, the app we would suggest is MixPad.
 It will allow you to record another track after the first one.
 You can add another speaker, a music bed, or sound effects.
 Then you can edit and manipulate the audio and export a final product in a range of popular formats to a file location on your phone.
 Now you are ready to upload your podcast to your hosting service.

 For recording music